Home Teaching

 Quantum Computing and Quantum Machine Learning

-My current research deals primarily with quantum computing and quantum machine learning.
+My current research deals primarily with Quantum Computing and Quantum Machine Learning.
 In particular, I am working on new quantum machine learning algorithms for prediction and forecasting; applications of quantum technology; as well as the creation of novel software environments and data visualisation techniques to support quantum model development.

-Much of my effort focuses on quantum time series analysis.
+Much of my effort focuses on Quantum Time Series Analysis.
 Modeling of time series has received very little attention from the quantum community to date, hence, much of the work in this area is without any prior research to refer to.
 With my students and colleagues we explore the fundamental issues of time series quantum encoding, suitability of quantum models for their processing, and extraction of useful insights from such models.

-The target applications of my research in quantum time series analysis include medical diagnosis (such as ECG), machine condition monitoring (such as vibration analysis) and radar signal analysis (such as in electronic warfare).
+Target applications of my research in quantum time series analysis include medical diagnosis (such as ECG), machine condition monitoring (such as vibration analysis) and radar signal analysis (such as in electronic warfare).
 However, business applications of this work are also being considered (such as stock market prediction and portfolio optimisation).

 As the majority of investigated models involve variational quantum algorithms, an important aspect of my research are the issues of quantum model trainability.
 In particular, I investigate approaches to mitigating the emergence of barren plateaus - the large flat areas in the cost function landscape, which negatively impact optimisation of large quantum circuits.